Yellowknife, Northwest Territories, Canada

 The Woodyard Brewhouse & Eatery

-The city’s only microbrewery pub – and one of the northernmost brewery in Canada – is a popular hangout for locals and tourists alike.
-Kick back with a hoppy Bug Repellent IPA or the award–winning KickSled Cream Ale and order tempura vegetables with wasabi mayo if you are feeling peckish.
+The city’s only microbrewery pub – and one of the northernmost breweries in Canada – is a popular hangout for locals and tourists alike.
+Kick back with a hoppy Bug Repellent IPA or the award-winning KickSled Cream Ale and order tempura vegetables with wasabi mayo if you are feeling peckish.

 Birchwood Coffee Kǫ̀

 The word “kǫ̀” means home in Tlicho, one of the languages of the Dene people.
-This family owned and operated coffee shop serves coffee, espresso and fresh baked goods.
+This family-owned and operated coffee shop serves coffee, espresso and fresh baked goods.
 Don’t miss the Bannock ’n’ Egger breakfast sandwich.

 Wildcat Café